 Real Estate Agent:

-Friends and family typically respond favourably and proactively when you are in the real estate industry as people usually enjoy learning about the market, trends and where good deals are.
+Friends and family typically respond favorably and proactively when you are in the real estate industry as people usually enjoy learning about the market, trends and where good deals are.

 It is easy to ask a friend out for a drink.